zorani/RaspPiNexmonScripts/README.md

 Further tips:  It does feel a bit hit and miss, but I have finally got packat listening on the onboard wifi, and internet access on the usb wifi radio to send data elsewhere.

+#### Are you tempted to play with rpi-update?
+You may not need to, but here is my experience.

 I tried rpi-update, but that failed.
 I found two commands to fix my rpi-update mistake on the following thread, https://github.com/Hexxeh/rpi-update/issues/222